-While preliminary engineering and right-of-way land acquisition for the project have been underway since January 2012, final federal environmental approval and construction funding are still pending.
-The District Department of Transportation (DDOT) anticipates procuring a design-build contract for constructing initial phases of the project in 2013.
+While preliminary engineering and right of way land acquisition for the project have been underway since January 2012, final federal environmental approval and construction funding are still pending.
+The District Department of Transportation (DDOT) was awaiting design-build contract for constructing initial phases of the project.

 Key project elements include: